GPurgatorio/Master-Computer-Science-ICT/README.md

 # In class exercises

+## 1) Spine and leaves VS traditional architecture

+### Question
-## 1 - Discuss the difference between spine and leaf fabric and the more traditional fabric architecture based on larger chassis.
+Discuss the difference between spine and leaf fabric and the more traditional fabric architecture based on larger chassis.
 How bandwidth and latency are affected?

-## Spine and Leaf
+### Solution

+**Spine and Leaf**
 Non modular, fixed switches are interconnected with some MLAG (Multi-chassis Link Aggregation).
 Loosely copuled form of aggregation: the two switches are independent and share some form of aggregation.
 LACP protocol allowing to bind multiple links to a single conceptual link (link aggregation, active-active).
 **over-subscription** the links to the spine should be able to sustain the trafic coming from all the links below.
 This is not a problem for EW trafic between servers attached to the same switch (because the link to the spine is not affected).
 Pros: